 This document is not intended to be a comprehensive review of the SPCC Requirements.
-This guidance and Template was prepared based on the SPCC Rule revisions dated November 13, 2009, and the Tier I Qualified Facility SPCC Plan Template (Ver.1-E-doc-3-18-10) published by the Environmental Protection Agency (EPA).
+This guidance and Template was prepared based on the current SPCC Rule and revisions dated on or before November 22, 2011, and the Tier I Qualified Facility SPCC Plan Template (Ver.1-E-doc-3-18-10) published by the Environmental Protection Agency (EPA).
 Completion of this Template does not guarantee compliance.
 Each owner/operator is responsible for ensuring that his or her facility meets the requirements of 40 CFR 112 (74 FR 58811) and its proposed revisions.
 After an acceptable SPCC Plan is generated for your facility, the Plan must be implemented to meet the rule requirements.